David Domenici

 Executive Director

 David is a graduate of the University of Virginia and Stanford Law School.
-He is the co-author, along with James Forman, Jr., of two articles about school reform.
+David writes frequently about education and juvenile justice reform, and has published opinion pieces and articles in The Washington Post, Juvenile Justice Information Exchange, and The Imprint: Youth and Family News.
+He is the co-author, along with James Forman, Jr., of two longer articles about school reform.
 The first, “What It Takes to Transform a School Inside a Juvenile Facility: The Story of the Maya Angelou Academy,” highlights lessons learned during the start-up and first year of the Maya Angelou Academy.
 The second, “A Circle of Trust,” chronicles the first year of the Maya Angelou Public Charter School.

-David lives in Washington, DC, with his wife, two children, and puppy, Seven.
+David lives in Washington, DC, with his wife, Cheryl Mills, their nephew, and their three dogs.
+His twins recently left for college.
 He’s an avid reader, a wannabe basketball player, and an out-of-step breakdancer.